Research-Knowledge-Discovery/Research-Knowledge-Discovery.github.io/_people/9_foerstner_konrad.markdown

 ---

-Prof. Dr. Konrad Förstner holds a joint professorship for Data and Information Literary at [ZB MED - Information Center for Life Sciences](https://www.zbmed.de/en/research/research-at-zb-med/research-data-science-and-services/) and [TH Köln](https://www.th-koeln.de/).
+Prof. Dr. Konrad Förstner holds a joint professorship for Data and Information Literacy at [ZB MED - Information Center for Life Sciences](https://www.zbmed.de/en/research/research-at-zb-med/research-data-science-and-services/) and [TH Köln](https://www.th-koeln.de/).
 The research of his group covers a broad spectrum of applications of data science,